sebasgarcep/sebasgarcep.github.io/_posts/2021-06-01-from-zero-to-data-ready-part-3.md

 main.py
 ```

 The `main.py` file will serve as the entry point for our application.
 All files in `src/` will have a corresponding file in `tests/` testing its correctness.
 We will be using `unittest` to write our tests.
 This library comes with Python 3, so no setup is required.
-It automatically discovers tests in your source code by looking for files that start with `test_`.
+It automatically discovers tests in the source code by looking for files that start with `test_`.
 In each file it looks for functions prefixed with `test_` and classes prefixed with `Test`.
 It will recognize these as the tests and run them.

 Each job is gonna be a function that receives a `context` object as input.
 The `context` object serves as a wrapper for all injected dependencies.
 In our cases, these dependencies manage interactions with each of the following:
 - Google Cloud Storage